UriCW/Hatebase-API-Docs/current/v4-2/analyze.md

 ## Description

-The /analyze endpoint allows users to submit a custom piece of content for analysis by HateBrain, the natural language parsing engine at the heard of Hatebase.
+The /analyze endpoint allows users to submit a custom piece of content for analysis by HateBrain, the natural language parsing engine at the heart of Hatebase.
 Submitting content through this endpoint returns a request_id which can then be used with the /get_analysis endpoint to see the results of HateBrain's assessment.
 Analysis can take anywhere from a few minutes to a couple hours, depending on the complexity of the content and the volume of traffic at the time of request.
 Requests auto-expire within 48 hours.

 Note that the /analyze endpoint is intended for use with short user posts, as in a chat session.
 Posts of greater than 3,000 characters will be truncated.
 A minimum length of 50 characters is also recommended (although posts as short as 25 characters will be accepted), because language detection is unreliable with extremely short pieces of content.